selimslab/selimslab.github.io/_NOTES/work/work.md

 he already knew this but such feedback from the team helped to clarify expectations

+## dif: yachtworld

 # COLLABORATION

 ## guided an unhappy teammate in a chaotic period

-provided direction with suggestions for things we can improve, pair programming, and discussing both tech and team culture
+provided direction with suggestions for things we can improve, pair programming

 he turned out to be one of the most effective people in the team